Matsdj/matsdj-shattered-pixel-dungeon/README.md

 Identifying

 ##Localization
-The damage increase of the ring of accuracy is not displayed yet
+The damage increase of the ring of accuracy is not displayed in other languages yet

 ##The big future change
 Town above ground to return to and heal up